Minding the gaps

 Two-Handed Axe/Mace skill

-Two-Handed Axe/Mace just doesn’t have much going for it.
-I don’t have a simple remedy.
-A fix would involve a deeper rethinking of weapon ST and speed (i.e., a reworking of that Ready requirement), and that’s a tall order.
+Two-Handed Axe/Mace skill is really a dog.
+I don’t have a simple remedy; a fix would involve a deeper rethinking of weapon ST and speed (i.e., a reworking of that Ready requirement), which is a tall order.

 Future updates

-I’ll likely add to these tables in future (perhaps with wholly new inventions, too, not just “filling in the gaps” entries).
+I’ll likely add to these tables in the future (perhaps with wholly new inventions, too, not only “filling in the gaps” entries).
 The stats above are also subject to change as I further tinker and test and turn up mistakes.

 See any problems in the above?
 Or do you have some suggestions of your own for new weapons?
 Weigh in below!